Last updated in November 2022.

-If you were paying attention to the trends in the make-up world, you must have heard about microblading eyebrows.
-This extremely popular semi-permanent makeup technique makes your eyebrows look full and natural at the same time.
+If you’ve been paying attention to the trends in the makeup world, you must have heard about microblading eyebrows.
+This extremely popular permanent makeup technique makes your eyebrows look full and natural at the same time.

-The procedure has been a dream-come-true for many who grew tired of filling in the brows every morning over and over again.
+The procedure has been a dream-come-true for many who grew tired of filling in their brows every morning.

 The potential problems when microblading oily skin are:

 - The strokes might not be as defined and crisp as with other skin types.
 The pigment may blur a bit, so the strokes may end up looking thicker than expected.

 - The pigments may fade faster as they are pushed out by the sebum, and you might need to have touch ups more often, which can be quite pricey.

 Don’t be disappointed just yet, because experienced microblading artists know how to work on different skin types.

 Skilled artists will not make too many strokes at the initial session, and they will leave space between the strokes.
 This way, even if the strokes spread a bit, they won’t merge and look smudged.